Astroua/TurbuStat/docs/docs/_build/html/_sources/tutorials/metrics/mvc_example.rst.txt

 See :ref:`the tutorial <mvc_tutorial>` for a description of Modified Velocity Centroids (MVC).

-The distance metric for MVC is based on the t-statistics of teh difference between the power spectrum slopes:
+The distance metric for MVC is based on the t-statistics of the difference between the power spectrum slopes:

 .. math::
     d_{\rm MVC} = \frac{\left| \beta_1 - \beta_2 \right|}{\sqrt{\sigma_{\beta_1}^2 + \sigma_{\beta_1}^2}}